 Authentication

-Localpayment uses OAuth 2.0 for API authentication.
-Learn how to generate and use access tokens securely with best practices.
+We use OAuth 2.0 for API authentication.
+Learn how you can generate and use access tokens securely by following our best practices.

-Localpayment uses OAuth 2.0 for API authentication.
-Include the Authorization header with the Bearer schema and your access token in each request.
+Make sure you include the Authorization header with the Bearer scheme and your access token in each request you send.

 Generate an Access Token